bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 That is on my list.
 For now it works exactly like my other Github project ['Vbus-Arduino-Domoticz'](https://github.com/bbqkees/vbus-arduino-domoticz).

+### How about serial output instead of HTTP GET requests?
+If you use a Mega, this is very easy to accomplish.
+Just check f.i. ['this website'](https://wiki.sgripon.net/doku.php/add_temperature_and_humidity_sensor_dht11_in_domoticz).
+It will not work easily with an Uno, because you would need to use the software serial for reading the bus, this would also need modification to its library.
+But a Mega is only a few Euro/Dollar on Ebay or Aliexpress anyway.

 #### Additional credits
 Sketch is based on the EMS sketches from 'Jvdmeer' from the Nodo forum.